BikLab/MARS8180-EnvDataSci/Week9b-QC-taxonomic-classification.md

 We will go though the following steps through the next few modules:

 1. Quality Control of the Raw Metagenomic Data
-2. Rapid Taxonomic Identification of Microbiome
+2. Rapid Taxonomic Identification of the Microbiome
 2. Assembling Metagenomic Reads
 3. Binning the contigs into Metagenome-assembled Genomes (MAGs)
 4. Functional Annotations of metagenomic samples and MAGs